sienaiwun/Unity_AAResolveOnCommand/README.md

 This image shows the redundant resolve operations in LWRP or UWP.
 A MSAA rendertarget is used as a shader resource for two consecutive passes, two resolve operation is triggerd although the second is not needed.

+In this demo, the frame analysis is this:
 ![after](https://github.com/sienaiwun/Unity_AAResolveOnCommand/blob/master/imgs/after.png)

 The above image shows in this demo, only one resolve operation is triggered in the same scenario.